zackrdavis/zackrdavis.github.io/md-pages/fonting-with-gans.md

 Unlike most diffusion networks, GANs produce images in a single fast feedforward step, and their output makes up a smooth and [structured](https://machinelearningmastery.com/how-to-interpolate-and-perform-vector-arithmetic-with-faces-using-a-generative-adversarial-network/) latent space.
 This is why I thought they might be fast enough for animation, and their animation would be formally compelling.

 I used Diego Gomez's [Vanilla GAN in PyTorch](https://github.com/diegoalejogm/gans) as a starting point and swapped the MNIST (numeric) dataset for EMNIST (alphanumeric).

 My training results were pretty weird, without a lot of recognizable characters.
-Maybe that's to be expected in the latent space between letters?
-Then I visualized the first batch of training data:
+I visualized the first batch of training data:

 ![a grid of handwritten numbers and letters with each one mirrored and rotated 90 degrees](/images/fonting-with-gans/twisted_samples.png)